acumos/acumos-java-client/docs/developer-guide.rst

 - The Modeller/Onboarder/ ML expert/Data Scientist creates his model in H2o and exports it in the MOJO model format (.zip file) using any interface (eg.Python, Flow, R) provided by H2o
 - For Generic Java, the Modeller/Onboarder/ ML expert creates his model and exports it in the .jar format.
-- He runs the JavaClient jar, which creates a Protobuf (default.proto) file for the Model, creates the required metadata.json file and an artifact called modelpackage.zip.
+- He runs the JavaClient jar (from Nexus https://nexus.acumos.org/#nexus-search;quick~java_client), which creates a Protobuf (default.proto) file for the Model, creates the required metadata.json file and an artifact called modelpackage.zip.
 - Depending on the choice of the modeler, he can manually upload these generated artifacts to the Acumos Marketplace via its Web interface.
 This is Web-based onboarding.
 We will see how to do this in this article.
 - Or the Java client library itself, onboards the model onto the onboarding server if the modeler provides the onboarding server URL.
 This is CLI-based onboarding.
 We will also see how to do this in this article.